THINGS TO CONSIDER BEFORE FOSTERING

 - Are you expecting your foster child to trust you right away or are you willing to wait weeks or months?

-- Picture how you will react when your foster child exhibits a behavior you’ve never done or seen someone do.
-Would you be able to put the behavior aside and think about the reasons behind it?
+- Consider how you will react when your foster child exhibits a behavior you have never done seen or experienced before.
+Will you be able to set aside and think about the reasons behind it?

 Race and Culture